 - Financial coaching for those that need it

 - Opportunity to track and follow

-- KOHO premium offers lots of great features for users including the cashback and price match feature.
+- KOHO premium offers many great features for users, including cashback and price match features.

 - No ATM fees

 - Zero Account Fees unless you get the premium card

 - It could be better for travellers if there were more incentives, although you can book hotels, flights, and rental cars.